Ajay0206/smart-expense-tracker-v2-final/README.md

 ## 📌 Project Overview

-ExpensePro v2 is a personal finance management application that enables users to record, manage, and analyze their daily expenses through an intuitive dashboard.
+Smart Expense Tracker is a personal finance management application that enables users to record, manage, and analyze their daily expenses through an intuitive dashboard.
 The application demonstrates full-stack development concepts including user authentication, database management, REST APIs, frontend-backend integration, and data visualization.

 ---